 Appendix C. Configuration parameters that have been changed or removed

-Informix Version 11.50 includes an improved onconfig.std file, with new default values for configuration parameters.
-In addition, some configuration parameters used with earlier versions of Informix have been changed or removed.
+Informix Version 11.70 includes an improved onconfig.std template file, with new default values for configuration parameters.
+In addition, some configuration parameters, such as those used with earlier versions of the database server, have been removed.